autopilot-rs/autopy/README.md

 ### Requirements

-* Python 2.7 or 3.
+* Python 2.7, or Python 3.5 and up.
+* Rust 1.23.0-nightly 2017-11-07 or later (unless using native OS installer).
 * macOS 10.6 and up.
 * Windows 7 and up.
 * X11 with the XTest extension.

 ### Installation

-Installers for Windows are available here: http://pypi.python.org/pypi/autopy/.

-For every other OS, first install [rustup](https://rustup.rs).
+First install [rustup](https://rustup.rs).
 Then run:

     $ rustup install nightly
     $ rustup default nightly